 Open to all seniors: The VON SMART exercise program helps with balance, strength and flexibility Classes held in Haliburton at Echo Hills 1 p.m.
 Thursdays; in Minden in the Hyland Crest auditorium 11 a.m.
 Wednesdays.

 The Pregnancy Care & Family Support Centre needs additional volunteers as they move forward in their newly-expanded space,.
 The centre would not be able to operate effectively without the dedicated service of volunteer staff.
 They require an 8-hour-per-month commitment and provide comprehensive training.
 To begin the application process or to find out more, please call Executive Director Julie at 705-457-4673.
 As Julie says, "If you have a passion for life, let's talk."

-God is at work in all of our lives and in our community.
+God is active in all of our lives and in our community.
 We just need to pay more attention.
-Here's the challenge: look for God at work, in your home, out in the community.
-When you see God's work or feel God's presence, write it down.
-Think on these amazing things and when you feel ready, try to share with your church family.
-Anne will offer an opportunity at the end of the service to share.
-We are God's witnesses and have an opportunity to help one another grow in our faith and draw closer to our Lord.
+Here's the challenge: look for God at work in your home, out in the community.
+When you notice God’s work or feel His Presence, write it down.
+Think on these amazing things and, when you feel ready, try to share with your church family.
+You will be offered an opportunity to share at some point in the Sunday service.
+We are God's witnesses and need to help one another grow in our faith and draw closer to our Lord.
 Testimonies prove a wonderful way to do that!